Whose Rights Matter More?

 Danielle Sullivan & Christopher Schipper

 Like many communities and campuses, SJC participates in a community reads project; the SJC read program is called One Book/One Community.
 The book selected for the 2018-2019 academic year, March, by John Lewis, Andrew Aydin, and Nate Powell, is a graphic memoir of Congressman John Lewis’s early activism in the civil rights movement.
 In addition to a shared reading, associated events were planned, including a re-enactment of the infamous 1960 Woolworth’s lunch counter protests, multiple lectures, and student presentations.
-The committee selected the book, in part, because of the connection to the community’s civil rights history.
-The committee knew shortly after they selected the book that they wanted to organize they wanted to include a photographic exhibit on campus that featured images from the riots of 1974.
+The committee selected the book, in part, because of the connection to the community’s own civil rights history.
+The committee knew shortly after they selected the book that they wanted to include a photographic exhibit on campus that featured images from the riots of 1974.
 The committee obtained permission to reproduce the Bob Fitch photography archive Movements of Change: New Mexico Navajo Protest 1974.
-The director of One Book/One Community, is a college librarian who is Navajo and remembers the protest during her childhood.
-She worked with local high school librarian to select photos from the archives for the exhibit.
+One committee member of One Book/One Community is a college librarian who is Navajo and remembers the protest during her childhood.
+She worked with a local high school librarian to select photos from the archives for the exhibit.
 The photos were reproduced and mounted on foam board.

 In this instance, the actual act of censorship was perpetrated by two individuals, with the removal and defacement of the photographs from the exhibit.
 While we do not know if the perpetrators faced any real consequences for their actions, we are able to evaluate the college’s response to the self-appointed censors.
 The student who is thought to have vandalized the photographs was in attendance at the panel discussion, and campus security officers maintained a visible presence at the panel discussion.
 The fact that the panel discussion was organized is to SJC’s credit, but the fact that the format was framed as an opportunity to give voice to “both sides” represents a misread of the region’s entrenched racial issues.
 By applying a binary solution to a complex situation, the college perhaps unwittingly encouraged a false equivalence between the main stakeholders in the dispute.
 While few doubt the sincerity of the veterans who were reportedly troubled by the photo exhibit, those hurt feelings pale when compared with the systemic racism endured by the Indigenous peoples of the region, even to this day.
 By giving representation to persons who found the exhibit offensive, the college provided tacit approval to the act of censorship as an appropriate response to offensive material.
 A true “both sides” panel discussion would have filled the stage with Indigenous people, to better represent the scope of the issue; in fact, native voices were notably under-represented in the forum.
 We can only speculate regarding the motivation behind the structure and format for the forum, but it is fair to say that the event was another missed opportunity to facilitate a meaningful and representative discussion related to race relations in Farmington, New Mexico.